 The surgery resulted in paralysis of the woman’s stomach and intestines, making her unable to eat solid foods “without becoming extremely nauseated,” according to a news report.
 She survives now on pureed foods and smoothies.

-Anyone suffering from the complications of a preventable surgical error can learn of their legal options by discussing circumstances with an experienced Covington, Kentucky, medical malpractice attorney.
+Anyone suffering from the complications of a preventable surgical error can learn of their legal options by discussing circumstances with an experienced Covington, Kentucky medical malpractice attorney.
+If you or a loved one received injuries due to the negligence of a medical professional, reach out to one of our lawyers at TLF, a Covington medical injury law firm, today.